TALUS ANATOMY

 • Extends backward from the talus

-• Traversed by a sulcus for the tendon of the Flexor hallucis longus
+• Traversed by a sulcus for the tendon of your Flexor hallucis longus

 • Contains two tubercles: